-The GDPR allows for the use of so-called "model contracts."
-A business that uses certain standard clauses that have been approved by the European Commission in their agreements concerning the transfer of personal data to countries outside of the EU may be deemed to have adequate data privacy safeguards.
-Some member states require that such model contracts be deposited with the DPA of the relevant member state.
+The GDPR allows for the use of so-called "model contracts" or Standard Contractual Clauses ("SCCs").
+A business that uses SCC's that have been approved by the European Commission in their agreements concerning the transfer of personal data to countries outside of the EU may be deemed to have adequate data privacy safeguards.
 [For more information on how to use these "model contracts" see Standard Contractual Clauses (SCC)].
-Model contracts for the transfer of personal data to third countries].
-Model contracts remain, for now, a viable option but have been under fire by privacy advocates in Europe who view them like the now invalidated Safe Harbor program.
+Model contracts remain, for now, a viable option but have been under fire by privacy advocates in Europe who view them like the now invalidated Safe Harbor program and Privacy Shield.